 Posted: Tue 21st Jul 2020

-Management consultant and blogger Mary Agbesanwa joined today's Lunch and Learn to talk about diversifying your income and monetising a blog.
+In this Lunch and Learn, management consultant and blogger Mary Agbesanwa talks about diversifying your income and monetising a blog.

 Mary runs A Millennial's Diary, a Medium blog about careers and personal development, which attracts around 5,000 views a month.